Free Shipping On U.S. Orders $75+

 Rice Water Side Effect 6: Rice Water Can Contain Arsenic

-Rice that’s grown in the US is often grown in former cotton fields.
+Rice that’s bred in the US is often bred in former cotton fields.
 Those cotton fields were—back in the day—sprayed with insecticides that contained arsenic.
 The residue of those insecticides is absorbed into the water which feeds the rice.
 For some reason, brown rice seems to absorb more of it than white rice, probably about twice as much.

 However, these trace amounts are clearly not large enough for the government to take them off the shelf, so you’ll have to use your own best judgment for that.
 If you feel you would prefer to minimize your exposure, you can use Basmati rice instead.
 It’s imported from countries like India and Pakistan, and they don’t have the arsenic problem.
 To avoid this altogether, use a natural rice water hair product by a trusted brand, such as Mielle.
 Our organic rice water products are made for natural hair in order to prevent these unwanted side effects.